JaydenRandhawa/Clockwise-Square/README.md

 Input a number and output all number from 1 to the input num in a square starting in the center and going outwards, clockwise.

-Read this as a raw file if you want the examples to make sense.

 Examples:

 5 -->